NonStop RPM Home

 • Fast sample times down to 1 second.

-• ByCpu displays busiest processes in a particular Cpu.
+• ByCpu displays busiest processes

-• ByNode displays busiest processes in entire NonStop node/segment.
+• ByNode displays busiest processes

 • Super-cluster support allows analysis of busiest processes across very large collection of NonStop nodes/segments.